apache/beam/website/src/documentation/io/built-in-google-bigquery.md

 Beam's support for the BigQuery Storage API has the following limitations:

 * The SDK for Python does not support the BigQuery Storage API.
-* You must read from a table.
-Reading with a query string is not currently supported.
 * Dynamic work re-balancing is not currently supported.
 As a result, reads might be less efficient in the presence of stragglers.
+* SDK versions 2.11.0 and 2.12.0 do not support reading with a query string; you can only read from a table.

 Because this is currently a Beam experimental feature, export based reads are recommended for production jobs.